gmullerb/project-style-checker/README.md

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)](/LICENSE.txt) [![Download](https://api.bintray.com/packages/gmullerb/all.shared.gradle/project-style-checker/images/download.svg)](https://bintray.com/gmullerb/all.shared.gradle/project-style-checker/_latestVersion)

-**This project offers a small set of Gradle's tasks for checking file style for all files and for checking code style of Gradle's code**
+**This project offers a small set of Gradle's tasks for checking file style for all files and for checking code style of Gradle's code**.

 This project is licensed under the terms of the [MIT license](/LICENSE.txt).